Thomas & Friends series 2: Production

-Stories
+Writing

 Christopher Awdry was commissioned to write a new Railway Series book as source material for the second series.
 Three stories from More About Thomas the Tank Engine provided additional roles for Bertie the Bus, Terence the Tractor, and Harold the Helicopter.
 The episodes "Thomas and the Missing Christmas Tree" and "Thomas and Trevor" were both one-off stories written by Christopher.
 The following series would begin to use original stories by the production staff, with some of the remaining Railway Series stories deemed "repetitive and too 'storybook' orientated".

 Filming

-Early in production, a third episode based on The Twin Engines was due to be filmed, based largely on the story "The Missing Coach".
-This was originally to be the episode Donald and Douglas the Scottish twins were introduced in.
-It was thought that the model crew had gone as far as filming scenes on the Tidmouth Station set with Thomas arriving at the station, before Britt Allcroft decided the episode had too little action and its storyline would be too difficult to understand by younger viewers.
+Early in production, a third episode based on The Twin Engines was due to be filmed, based largely on the stories "Hullo Twins" and "The Missing Coach".
+This was originally to be the episode Donald and Douglas were introduced in.
+It was thought that the model crew had gone as far as filming scenes on the Tidmouth Station set with Thomas arriving at the station, before Britt Allcroft decided the episode was not worthy enough.
 Subsequently, the episode was cancelled and the story's exposition was instead included in the episode adaptation of the story "Break Van", which would instead serve as the twin engines' introductory episode.

-This season began production in September 1985 and completed filming in June 1986.
+This series began production in September 1985 and completed filming in June 1986.